-Most Open Calls are run by individual locations in the Network (Atlanta, Bengaluru, Detroit, Dublin, London, Melbourne, Rotterdam, Venice).
+Most Open Calls are run by individual locations in the Network (Atlanta, Bengaluru, Berlin, Dublin, London, Melbourne, Monterrey, and Rotterdam).
 Be sure to reach out directly to the correct location that has launched the call for any queries about their process.
 If the call is run by multiple locations simultaneously, a specific contact will be provided on the call page.
-Contact information for questions can always be found on an individual Open Call's page.
+Contact information for questions can always be found on an individual Open Call page.
 Review process dates are clearly published, and results are communicated shortly thereafter.

 Technical difficulties with the application forms should be addressed to Submittable directly.

 Open call closes Monday, 25th March at 23:59 CST/UTC-6 (Monterrey time)

 Venue: Science Gallery Monterrey at Técnologico de Monterey, Monterrey, México

 We welcome applications both in Spanish and English